Homepage of the site 'What to do with your life?'

 •

-Or we enforce collaboration through hierarchical dependency or constraint (company, army, repressive state)
+or collaboration is imposed through hierarchical dependence or coercion (company, army, repressive state)

-Demonstrating is time-consuming, sometimes even impossible for the most complex projects; therefore, trust is essential for operational efficiency.
+Demonstrating is lengthy, or even impossible for the most complex projects, therefore trust is necessary for operational efficiency.

-Enforcing collaboration causes discomfort and results in poor-quality collaboration.
+Imposing collaboration produces discomfort and results in poor-quality collaboration.

-See the question 'Tell me how you make decisions, and I'll tell you who you are', which details the variations in decision-making styles depending on an individual's personality structure.
+See the question 'Tell me how you make decisions, and I will tell you who you are' which details the variations in decision-making modes according to the individual's personality structure.

 New comment